nagites/RoboCitizen/README.md

 3. Write a message or tweet to the legislator
 4. Click 'Call Phone' or 'Send Tweet'

-Your message will automatically be spoken to the legislator when he or she answers the phone
+Your message will automatically be spoken to the legislator when he or she answers the phone.
 Or, if you choose, your message will be tweeted to the legislator's Twitter profile

 ##### Get Involved in Politics || Make the World Awesome || Use Technology to Form a Better Society